maxsystems/.github/.github/ISSUE_TEMPLATE/1-feature-request.md

 <!-- ✍️ -->
 1. These steps represent acceptance criteria for the work being performed.
-2. This should remain free of highly technical instruction when possible so that a non-technical user can follow.
+2. Avoid highly technical instruction so that a non-technical user can follow.
 3. These steps should be written from the perspective of the persona this story has been written for.

 ### Requirements